 We urge parents not to take students out of the Academy unless absolutely necessary.
 Medical appointments should always be made outside of the Academy day or during holidays wherever possible.
 If your child has an unavoidable appointment during school time, we ask that you inform school and write a note in their Student Planner with, if possible an appointment card/letter.
 Your child will then be able to sign out at our main school office and be issued with a pass-out slip.
 We would normally expect to see your child in school for the session before and after the appointment.

 School should receive an explanation for every absence.
 Any unexplained absence will be classed as unauthorised.
-If you know in advance that your child will be absent eg. religious observance, please notify Mrs Craven, Social Inclusion Manager by either phone, email or App as listed above.
+If you know in advance that your child will be absent eg. religious observance, please notify our Social Inclusion Managers, Miss Clayton or Mrs Wilshaw, either by phone, email or SIMS Parent App as listed above.

 All attendance will be monitored and any pattern of non-attendance, or a high number of unauthorised absences, may be referred to the Education Welfare Service and this may lead to legal action being taken against you.
 If a student has 10 or more unauthorised sessions, a fixed penalty notice will be issued by Salford City Council.
 We also request that after 15 days of authorised absence a medical certificate/evidence is provided to support your child’s absence.
 In addition to this, a medical planning meeting will be held.
 Failure to provide such evidence will result in the school involving the Education Welfare Service.

 It is absolutely essential that we work together in removing any attendance barriers.
 Raising your child’s attendance means that we are raising their chances in succeeding.
 Quite simply, if they are not here, they cannot learn.